Does Local News Stay Local?: Online Content Shifts in Sinclair-Acquired Stations: RQ1: How does overall news differ after purchase?

 \subsection{Methods}

 We use two primary methods for examining overall news coverage.
 First, we examine words that are overrepresented in data before purchase as compared to after purchased using log-odds ratio with a Dirichlet prior (method referred to as ``Fightin' Words''; from \citet{Monroe_Colaresi_Quinn_2017}).
 We preprocess the transcripts by filtering out words that do not appear at least ten times in transcripts from every station.
-This reduces the likelihood that usage of words unique to a particular station appears to change due to uneven distribution of transcripts by station.
-Another potential confounder is that news changes over time, and our data tends to have more Sinclair-owned stations as time goes on.
+A potential confounder is that news changes over time, and our data tends to have more Sinclair-owned stations as time goes on.
 To mitigate this, we stratify our data by year and only compare log-odds over the years where we have a reasonable amount of paired data (2014, 2015, and 2016).
 The year with the most paired data, 2014, contains 19,936 videos, 16,640 from stations before they are purchased, and 3,296 from already purchased stations.
 Paired data decreases in the following couple years, as many stations are purchased during this time period.
 Purchased stations become more prevalent in 2015 data with 8,641 videos from after purchase, and 4,281 before.
 This imbalance is more pronounced in 2016 with 696 videos before purchase, and 1,788 after.

 Second, we use topic models to examine coverage changes in clusters of co-occurring words, rather than just individual words.
 We specifically use the Structured Topic Model (STM) \citep{roberts2013structural,roberts2019stm}, which is an extension of the popular Latent Dirichlet Allocation (LDA) \citep{lda}, that flexibly incorporates document metadata as covariantes.
 We chose this model for this property, as well as based on evidence that classical LDA-style models achieve better stability and alignment with human annotations than more recent neural alternatives \citep{hoyle-etal-2022-neural}.